brett-cohen/simple-oauth-server/README.md

 This project will be a simple implementation of Oauth between a client, authorization server, and protected API.
 The goal is to gain a better understanding of how Oauth works via a concrete example.

+For an example of the project running and closing thoughts, see [the wiki](https://github.com/brett-cohen/simple-oauth-server/wiki).

 ## Goals

 - An authentication server that